modelscope/FunASR/docs/get_started.md

 * `<unk>`: indicates the out-of-vocabulary token

 ## Stage 3: Training
 This stage achieves the training of the specified model.
-To start training, you should manually set `exp_dir`, `CUDA_VISIBLE_DEVICES` and `gpu_num`, which have already been explained above.
+To start training, users should manually set `exp_dir`, `CUDA_VISIBLE_DEVICES` and `gpu_num`, which have already been explained above.
 By default, the best `$keep_nbest_models` checkpoints on validation dataset will be averaged to generate a better model and adopted for decoding.

 * DDP Training